 Barter increases sales

-Bartercard has over 7000 members in NZ, so this is certainly true.
-When I was using Bartercard, we took over $30k in extra business in a year.
+Bartercard has over 6000 members in NZ, so this is certainly true.
+When I was using Bartercard, we took in over $30k in barter dollars within a year.

 Barter improves cashflow

 This claim, I don’t agree with at all.
-In fact, I don’t see how making sales with greater fees and increased costs for something that isn’t real money, can improve cashflow.
-In my experience, it was a significant drain on cashflow.
+In fact, I don’t see how making sales with greater fees and increased costs for something that isn’t real money, can possibly improve cash flow.
+In my experience, it was a significant drain on cash flow.
 I see how Bartercard try to make this claim but it just doesn’t stack up.

 “Cash savings are the primary benefit of barter.
 Barter allows you, as a business owner, to pay for what you need with your own goods or services, allowing you to preserve working capital for other expenses.”